 Editorial suggestions when it comes to writing college essays, from expert Peter VanBuskirk's well-respected "Best College Fit" website.

 The Hamilton College Writing Center offers a slightly humorous take on the major tenets of good grammar, usage, and syntax.

 Though many colleges offer websites with tips on writing a compelling college essay, Carleton College has distilled these pointers succinctly.
 We strongly agree with the advice found here.

 • Know some basic information about the colleges that you are visiting before you go.

 • Make a reservation for your visit.
-This can be done on line or by phone or internet.
 Confirmation information will usually provide specifics about parking, arrival time, and what to expect during your visit.

 • In addition to the formal aspects of the visits such as the information session and tour, plan to spend some time on your own visiting the bookstore, eating a meal, or simply walking through the campus to soak up the atmosphere of the campus.

 • If possible, visit while students are on campus.
 If that is not possible, summer visits can still be worthwhile to give you an overall feel for the size, location and academic programs offered at the school.